nylas/nylas-mail/README.md

-# K2 - Local Sync Engine & Cloud Services for Nylas N1
+# K2 - Local Sync Engine & Cloud Services for Nylas Mail

 This is a collection of all sync and cloud components required to run N1.